RayyanZahid/RayyanZahid.github.io/_pages/Webinars.md

 ## 2020
 ### October
-- [Upcoming][Speaker] Climate Crisis and its Solutions Presentations - AIESEC UCLA
+- [Upcoming][Speaker] Climate Crisis and its Solutions: Truth in Ten - AIESEC UCLA

 ### September
 - [Upcoming 27th][Moderator] Panel Discussion: Future of Urban Cities
-- [Upcoming 26th][Speaker] Climate Crisis and its Solutions Presentations - PakLaunch.com
+- [Upcoming 26th][Speaker] Climate Crisis and its Solutions: Truth in Ten - PakLaunch.com
-- [Upcoming 19th][Speaker] Climate Crisis and its Solutions Presentations - The Talent Generation
+- [Upcoming 19th][Speaker] Climate Crisis and its Solutions: Truth in Ten - The Talent Generation
-- [Upcoming 12th][Speaker] Climate Crisis and its Solutions Presentations - CBS
+- [Upcoming 12th][Speaker] Climate Crisis and its Solutions: Truth in Ten - CBS

 ### August
 - [Moderator] [Knowledge Platform: Bringing About the EdTech Revolution in Pakistan][8] - [*PakLaunch*][4]